KedarPanchal/Text2Phone/README.md

 ### Supported SMTP providers

 Text2Phone uses MMS gateways to send files to your phone, which uses SMTP (E-Mail) in the backend.
-Gmail logins are only supported at the moment.
+The list of supported providers is below:
+- America OnLine
+- G-Mail
+- Hotmail/Windows Live
+- iCloud
+- Outlook
+- Yahoo!

 ### Supported cell service providers